Akitoshi Kawazu: Design philosophy and influences

 Kawazu is noted in his game design for using mechanics seen as unconventional in the RPG genre, such as usage-based ability leveling, non-linear storytelling, and open worlds or similar freely-explorable environments.
 Speaking specifically about the SaGa series, Kawazu described his philosophy for it as always trying something new with each entry and pushing at the perceived limitations of RPGs.
 His games are also noted for obscured mechanics and higher-than-average difficulty, something Kawazu ascribes to his love of challenging gameplay.
-Many of his design sensibilities and game tastes were drawn from Western video games, particularly the Dungeons & Dragons franchise, the video game Wizardry, and the products of Avalon Hill.
+His design sensibilities and game tastes were influenced by titles such as the Dungeons & Dragons tabletop game, the video games Wizardry and Dragon Quest, and the wargames of Avalon Hill.
 Unlimited Saga was his most literal expression of this, with mechanics and presentation directly emulating tabletop games.
 Its divisive reception caused Kawazu to create more conventional titles in the future, though they continued to use his gameplay philosophies.

 Throughout his career, regardless of the reception, Kawazu has striven for originality in his game design, drawing from unconventional sources compared to other video games.
 He played with Western tabletop games in his youth, and also manually translated them as they were frequently in English rather than Japanese.
 His favourite video game is Ultima IV: Quest of the Avatar.
 For the visual and narrative style of his games, he drew influence from the sword and sorcery subgenre of fantasy, which he greatly enjoyed in his youth.
 The SaGa series has consciously moved away from the typical storylines of other series such as Final Fantasy.
 When working on games, Kawazu often has duties and input beyond his credited role; an instance of this was SaGa Frontier II, where he was credited as producer and co-writer but ended up writing almost all the scenarios himself, but he ensures staff were given proper credit.